 - What if I cannot participate in the workshop sessions?
-Depending on the circumstances, students may be permitted to participate in the S.T.E.P. virtual experience, allowing them to rewatch the recordings from the in-person sessions.
-However, if a student cannot commit to rewatching the videos and doing the assignments, they can participate in the program for the following cohort.
+If a student cannot commit to attending workshops and completing assignments, they can participate in the program for the following cohort.

 - What happens if I have to miss a session?
 In the same way, you would let your employer know you are not coming into work, please notify the S.T.E.P.
 Team via email at firstname.lastname@example.org of your absence.
 Advance notice is preferred.

-- Can I meet with someone from the STEPoutside of scheduled events and workshops?
+- Can I meet with someone from STEP outside of scheduled events and workshops?
 Yes, you can schedule and appointment with us.
 Simply send an email to email@example.com with your request and who you would like to meet with.

 - Do I have to be in a specific major to participate in this program?
-Kind of but not exactly, this program is open to all undergraduate students in the School of Public Health
+Just be an undergraduate student in the School of Public Health

 "The STEP Program has shown me the power of my voice, and it definitely prepared me with the skills to advance in my future career." - Katie O'Reilly, KNES '22